ELDAELRA/trsproc/README.md

 * `-ne` extracts the Named Entity annotations if any are present in the input TRS and put them in a tabular file.

 * `-pne` pre-annotates the input TRS using the table created in the `-ne` flag as a custom annotation dictionnary.

+* `-prt` print the parsed TRS contents directly in the console.

 * `-rpt` performs the operations of the `-tmp` and `-vsi` flags in order to obtain the basic elements for data validation.
 An additional report is produced with pause segments longer than 0.5s and speech segments shorter than 10s.